Q: Does Bowie State University (BSU) offer degree-producing nursing programs?

 Q: Can a second-degree student pursue the BS nursing program?

 A: Yes.
 The student must receive general admission to BSU as a full-time, degree-seeking student declaring nursing as a major.
 General education prerequisites completed by the second-degree applicant will be waived.
-All 2nd Degree students are encouraged to pursue the Accelerated BS Nursing program track.
+All 2nd Degree students are required to pursue the Accelerated BS 2nd Degree Nursing Program track.
 The student will meet with a nursing academic advisor to prepare for admission to the program.

 Q: How can an individual get additional information about the nursing degree program?